Anasurim/goit-markup-hw-08/README.md

-# goit-markup-hw-07

-# homework-7
+# goit-markup-hw-08

-dont forget:
-in the end bem styles for buttons ---- done

-- footer logo-> to remove logo class
-- modal btn to remove additional classes
-- footer soc.links
+# final homework in HTML/CSS

+rework the whole css to make mobile first